 Data validation is a great way to catch simple errors before they occur.

-It includes both data list validation where only certain pre-defined data can be used in a spreadsheet and also specifying that only certain types of data can be entered into certain cells.
+It includes data list validation, where only certain pre-defined data can be used in a spreadsheet, and specifies that only certain types of data can be entered into certain cells.

-For example, if you wish to track your inquiries, only specific categories can be entered.
-It avoids having to combine ‘Chat,’ ‘chat,’ ‘CHAT’ when you are doing reporting as the spreadsheet will only accept ‘Chat’ if you set this up correctly.
+For example, only specific categories can be entered if you wish to track your inquiries.
+It avoids having to combine ‘Chat,’ ‘Chat,’ and ‘CHAT’ when you are reporting, as the spreadsheet will only accept ‘Chat’ if you set this up correctly.

 Similarly, it is good for catching data errors when working manually.
 For example, you can use data validation to ensure that only positive numeric numbers can be added to the price column.